james/london-decom-membership/README.md

 You will need to have an event in EventBrite for the system to work, as we rely on data stored against the EventBrite event for the system pages.

+When creating the event, you can put an event into Draft without having any EventBrite data, but once it goes to Prerelease or above, it will be required.

 ### Active Flag

 * Active event means that this is the current active event that we will pull forward to the front-end